Brightspace/d2l-tile/README.md

 </d2l-image-tile>
 ```

-The `...` mwny will always show on mobile, unless you set the `no-mobile-more-button` attribute to true.
+The `...` menu will always show on mobile, unless you set the `no-mobile-more-button` attribute to true.

 #### Menu-adjacent content